英文字典中文字典Word104.com

 • Gelatin - Wikipedia

-Gelatin or gelatine (from Latin gelatus 'stiff, frozen') is a translucent, colorless, flavorless food ingredient, commonly derived from collagen taken from animal body parts It is brittle when dry and rubbery when moist
+Gelatin in American English or gelatine in British English (from Latin gelatus 'stiff, frozen') is a translucent, colorless, flavorless food ingredient, commonly derived from collagen taken from animal body parts It is brittle when dry and rubbery when moist

 • Gelatin: Health Benefits, Uses, Nutrition, and More - WebMD